Did you know?

 The highlight of most people's South African Drakensberg tour comes on a Wednesday evening, as the world-famous Drakensberg Boys Choir sings to you with the magnificent peaks forming a perfect backdrop to their angelic hymns.

 To the south, the freestanding basalt block of Giant's Castle looms large, clouds steaming off its flanks.
 Just out of sight is another one of the Drakensberg's highest peaks, the delightfully named Old Woman Grinding Corn.

-Part of the magic of the mountains is in their names, given to them for their shapes, sculpted by water and weather - Cathedral's Peak, Devil's Tooth, Champagne Castle, Monk's Cowl, and the Sentinel, to name a few.
+Part of the magic of the mountains is in their names, given to them for their shapes, sculpted by water and weather: Cathedral's Peak, Devil's Tooth, Champagne Castle, Monk's Cowl, and the Sentinel, to name a few.

 Tendele Camp at Royal Natal National Park in the Northern Berg presents one of the Drakensberg's Experience route's most compelling views.
-This magnificent mountain must have been what inspired Sir Herbert Baker in his design of the Union Buildings in the South African capital.

 The Drakensberg is immensely important in terms of culture.
 Almost every rocky overhang has Bushman (San) rock art.
-There are estimated to be about 35 000 in all.
+There are estimated to be about 35 000 paintings in all.
 Some have said this mountain range is the greatest outdoor art gallery in the world.

 The mountains protect rolling grasslands and endemic species.
 They are also critically important for their role as a massive water catchments area.
 It was for these reasons that the Drakensberg Mountains were declared a World Heritage Site (natural and cultural) in 2000.